datalad-handbook/book/docs/beyond_basics/101-164-dataladdening.rst

    Be mindful during saving if you have a directory that should hold more, yet uncreated datasets down its hierarchy, as a plain ``datalad save`` will save *all* files and directories to the dataset!

-If you are operating in a hierarchy of datasets, running a recursive save from the top-most dataset (``datalad save -d . -r``) will save you time: All contents are saved to their respective datasets, all subdatasets are registered to their respective superdatasets.
+If you are operating in a hierarchy of datasets, running a recursive save from the top-most dataset (``datalad save -r``) will save you time: All contents are saved to their respective datasets, all subdatasets are registered to their respective superdatasets.

 Step 4: Rerunning analyses reproducibly